- Course Number:

 - Utilizing videotape for self-analysis

 A textbook is required.
-Suggested texts.
-Alternative texts need Dept. or SAC chair approval.
+Approved text.
+Alternative texts need Department/SAC Chair approval.